mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 });
 </script>

-Even with concurrency of 25 clients, PyPy was able to handle around 8,000 messages per second with reasonable (less than 200 ms) mean round trip time.
+Even with concurrency of 25 clients, PyPy was able to handle around 7,500 messages per second with reasonable (less than 200 ms) mean round-trip time.
-Just to remind, CPython was able to handle around 3,000 sent messages and sockjs-node was able to handle 2,700 messages at the same concurrency level.

 Number of messages _received_.